Culinary Arts

 1 or 2 Year Program

 Culinary Arts is designed to acclimate students to the fast-paced restaurant industry by following the National Restaurant Association Pro-Start curriculum.
 Students in Culinary Arts will perform a variety of tasks to maintain operations and promote guest services.
 In addition, students learn about: food and beverage production, nutritional values, proper cooking methods, and sanitation.
 Running the Class Act Restaurant offers students the opportunity to research costs, utilize a modern Point of Sale (POS) system, understand the importance of health, safety, organizational performance and regulatory compliance.
+Students complete lessons in Rouxbe, a specialized online Culinary curriculum.
 Students in Culinary Arts have the opportunity to obtain the National Serv-Safe Certification, which may help them gain employment.
 Second year students will be mentors in the program, expand upon their first year knowledge and compete in Culinary skills events with peers in our region.

 Success Indicators